Also known as: Startle response, Startle reflex or Embrace reflex

 - Tests for disorders associated with brachial plexus injury

 A reflex is a type of involuntary (without trying) response to stimulation.
 The Moro reflex is one of many reflexes that are seen at birth.
-It normally disappears after 3 or 4 months.
+It normally goes away after 3 or 4 months.

-Your baby's doctor will check for this reflex right after birth and during well-child visits.
+Your baby's health care provider will check for this reflex right after birth and during well-child visits.

 To see the Moro reflex, the child will be placed face up on a soft, padded surface.